duarte-ferreira-santos/snort3-installation-script/README.md

 ## Usage

-Once the script is running, you will be presented with the following options in the main menu:
+Once the script starts, the main menu displays various options for installation and configuration.
+For a complete installation, you can simply follow the menu options in numerical order, ensuring each component is set up in sequence.

 Main Menu: